-We used two of the methods Garikipati (2008) adopted to check the robustness of the results.
-First, we used the 'backward stepwise regression' to test SATDUR which starts with a full model (reported), and non- significant variables illuminated in an iterative process.
+333 We used two of the methods Garikipati (2008) adopted to check the robustness of the results.
+First, we used 334 the 'backward stepwise regression' to test SATDUR which starts with a full model (reported), and non-significant 335 variables illuminated in an iterative process.
 We tested the fitted model when a variable is illuminated.
 The aim was to make sure that the model fits the data adequately.
-Once there are no more variables to be illuminated, the analysis is 21 accomplished.
+Once there are no more variables to be illuminated, the 336 analysis is 21 accomplished.
 We then used the likelihood ratio test to accept or reject the illuminated variables.
-The analysis indicated that the SATDUR coefficients were stable throughout the process, suggesting that our conclusion made on membership duration on the credit programme are robust.
-Second, we tested the significance of each of the indicators separately before we developed them.
-At the individual level, we found that the important variables maintained their signs and significance.
+337 The analysis indicated that the SATDUR coefficients were stable throughout the process, suggesting that our 338 conclusion made on membership duration on the credit programme are robust.
+Second, we tested the significance 339 of each At the individual level, we found that the important variables maintained their signs and significance.
+340